 Be clear about the value

-Pricing teams ultimately want to price accurately; so, they need to be clear about how price optimization analytics can help sales win more sales.
-Therefore, the best price analysis and data tools can give the sales team and their managers a window.
-For example, into individual performance against targets, show where there are performance gaps.
-Then, identify specific opportunities to close those gaps while providing concrete recommendations on pricing.
+Ultimately, pricing teams want to price accurately.
+So be clear about how B2B pricing analytics can help them do just that.
+Remember, the best price analysis and data tools can give the pricing team and the top management a window.
+For instance, into individual performance against targets, identify the performance gaps and determine certain opportunities to close those gaps.
+At the same time providing definite pricing recommendations.

-3. Make it easy to use and understand
+3. Ensure it’s easy to use and understand

-Make sure that the insights you want to make available are convenient to access and easy to understand for the managers.
-The insights generated by B2B pricing analytics, for example, should be embedded into the tools the sales team is currently using; no one wants to learn how to use another tool.
-Pricing analytics dashboards must be simple to understand and clear on recommended actions.
+Ensure that the data you want to make available can be easily accessed and understood by both the pricing team and managers.
+For instance, the insights generated by analytics should be incorporated into the tools the pricing team is presently using (as no one wants to learn how to use another tool).
+Pricing analytics dashboards should be easy to understand and clear on recommendations.

 4. Start with the data that are easily accessible